vmware-tanzu/cartographer/examples/testing-sc/app-operator/README.md

 # App Operator

-In this directory you'll find Kubernetes objects necessary for the app operators to submit to Kubernetes to power any number of development teams that wish to have their code going through the same software supply chain without necessarily needing to know about the intricacies of the resources utilized under the hood.
+In this directory you'll find Kubernetes objects necessary for the app operators to submit to Kubernetes:

+- a cluster run template that accepts values from a runnable
+- a cluster source template that creates a runnable
+- a supply chain that includes the cluster source template

+Note: The supply chain also references resources that are created in the examples/shared directory.